-Sentiment analysis allow us to mine this data and extract the feelings that underlie social media conversation, to understand how people are talking about a given product or topic.
+Sentiment analysis allows businesses to mine this data and extract the feelings that underlie social media conversations, to understand how people are talking about a given product or topic, and why.

-Real-time sentiment analysis can put you one step ahead of any potential PR crisis, allowing you to take action before a customer’s bad experience goes viral.
+Real-time sentiment analysis can even put you one step ahead of a potential PR crisis, allowing you to take action before a customer’s bad experience goes viral.

-Finally, you can use sentiment analysis to analyze your competition.
-You can track how customers are talking about them and find opportunities to improve your own business.
+You might also want to use sentiment analysis to analyze the competition by tracking how customers are talking about them and finding opportunities to improve your own business.

 Besides social media, online conversations can take place in blogs, review websites, news websites and forum discussions.
-Product reviews, for instance, have become a crucial step in the buyer decision process.
-Consumers read at least ten reviews before buying, and 57% will only trust a business if it’s rated with 4 or more stars.
+Product reviews, for instance, have become a crucial step in the buyer’s journey.
+Consumers read at least 10 reviews before buying, and 57% only trust a business if it has a star-rating of 4 or more.

 Sentiment analysis is an excellent tool to keep a close eye on your brand’s reputation, find out what is right or wrong about your business, and understand more about your customers.

 If you need to get detailed insights on different features related to your product, you should try aspect-based sentiment analysis.
-This will allow you to see what specific things about your product are being praised or criticized by your customers.
+This will allow you to see what specific aspects of your product are being praised or criticized by customers.

-For example, let’s take a few Drift reviews and see how an aspect-based model would classify them:
+For example, let’s look at how an aspect-based model would classify a set of Drift reviews:

-Sentiment analysis can also be particularly helpful to monitor online conversation on a specific point in time, for example, if you are launching a new product, releasing a new update or starting a new marketing campaign.
+Sentiment analysis can also be helpful to monitor online conversations at a specific point in time, for example, if you are launching a new product, releasing a new update or starting a new marketing campaign.

 Ready to see how it works by yourself?
 Here’s a pre-trained sentiment analysis model for product reviews:

-Providing outstanding customer service experiences should be a #1 priority for a successful company.
+Providing outstanding customer service experiences should be a priority.
 After all, 96% of consumers say great customer service is a key factor to choose and stay loyal to a brand.

 Fortunately, sentiment analysis can help you make your customer support interactions faster and more effective.